-Then there’s social media – where with each scroll, we’re reminded not of our own accomplishments but of those of others – things you didn’t achieve, but everyone else did.
+Then there are social media – where with each scroll, we’re reminded not of our own accomplishments but of those of others – things you didn’t achieve, but everyone else did.
 We get reminded of what we don’t have and the places we haven’t been.

 Doesn’t everyone dream of being that person who does it all – balancing a career, a family, and social life?
 If all we seek is high achievements or being the best, we will find only disappointment.

 How do we find our better and happier selves?
 What if it’s not really the case that success leads to happiness, but happiness itself leads to greater success…

 Feeling like we never measure up to being good enough or wrestling with perfection just doesn’t work.
 Getting messy, authentic, and scrappy does!